Military career of Dwight D. Eisenhower: Early years, 1915–1918

 Eisenhower graduated with the United States Military Academy's class of 1915, "the class the stars fell on", ranked 61st in a class of 164.
-A knee injured playing football and aggravated while horseback riding that could have caused the government to later give Eisenhower a medical discharge and disability pension, almost caused the army to not to commission him after graduation.
+A knee injured playing football and aggravated while horseback riding that could have caused the government to later give Eisenhower a medical discharge and disability pension, almost caused the army not to commission him after graduation.
 This was acceptable to Eisenhower, who was curious about gaucho life and began planning a trip to Argentina.
 West Point's chief medical officer offered to recommend him for a commission in the Coast Artillery, but Eisenhower viewed it as offering "a minimum of excitement" and preferred to become a civilian.
 The doctor then offered to recommend Eisenhower for a commission if he agreed not to seek appointment to the Cavalry.
 Eisenhower intended to become an Infantry officer, so he readily agreed.
 Because of the injury, West Point's academic board recommended against commissioning Eisenhower, but the doctor interceded successfully with the War Department and Eisenhower was commissioned as a second lieutenant in September 1915.

 Eisenhower requested to serve in the Insular Government of the Philippine Islands, but was assigned to the 19th Infantry Regiment at Fort Sam Houston in San Antonio, Texas.
 While stationed there, Eisenhower served as the football coach for St. Louis College, now St. Mary's University.
 He also met and married Mamie Doud, the daughter of a meat-processing facility owner from Denver, Colorado.
 Eisenhower performed security duties along the Mexican Border during the Pancho Villa Expedition and received his first command assignment when he was chosen to lead the 19th Infantry's Company F.